Ventriculoperitoneal (VP) Shunt Surgery

 - ⦾ Continue rehabilitation if advised

 Prefer WhatsApp for Ventriculoperitoneal (VP) Shunt Surgery enquiries?
-We respond on chat during working hours.
+Chat with our orthopedic team during working hours for quick assistance.